c-sommer/primitect/README.md

-This repository provides the code accompanying the paper *PrimiTect: Fast Continuous Hough Voting for Primitive Detection* by C. Sommer, Y. Sun, E. Bylow and D. Cremers, accepted for publication in the International Conference on Robotics and Automation (ICRA) 2020.
+This repository provides the code accompanying the paper *PrimiTect: Fast Continuous Hough Voting for Primitive Detection* by C. Sommer, Y. Sun, E. Bylow and D. Cremers, presented at the International Conference on Robotics and Automation (ICRA) 2020.
-A preprint can be found on arXiv, and we will provide the DOI once available.
+A preprint can be found on [arXiv](https://arxiv.org/abs/2005.07457), and we will provide the DOI once available.

 ## Basic Usage